-- dismiss the complaint in whole or in part

-- uphold the complaint in whole or in part

-- decide on the appropriate action to be taken to resolve the complaint

-- recommend changes to the school's systems or procedures to ensure that problems of a similar nature do not recur

-- c) Proceedings of the panel.

-- the appeal will be closed to the public

-- the complainant may attend and be accompanied

-- witnesses will only be required to attend for the part of the hearing in which they give their evidence

-- the panel may ask questions at any point

-- the panel will deliberate in private

-- the panel will inform the complainants of the decision as quickly as possible and in no more than five school working days in writing

-- the decision of the appeal panel is final

-- d) Role of the Clerk to the Governing Body.
+- the appeal will be closed to the public - the complainant may attend and be accompanied - witnesses will only be required to attend for the part of the hearing in which they give their evidence - the panel may ask questions at any point - the panel will deliberate in private - the panel will inform the complainants and the person complained about of the panel's findings, decision and recommendations as quickly as possible and in no more than five school days in writing - the panel's decision will be available at the school premises for inspection by the Headteacher or Governor - the decision of the appeal panel is the final stage of the school's internal process. - d) Role of the Clerk to the Governing Body.